oz1ekd/DV4MF2-language-support/README.md

 ===================
 With V2.0.0.11 the language file format changed (see below)!.
 It has been extended and is <b>offering 35 additional customizable text elements</b>, the new program version checks compatibility of the language file.

-Running Linux currently causes a <b>compatibilty issue</b> with english and norwegian language file.
+Running <b>Linux</b> currently causes a <b>compatibilty issue</b> with english and norwegian language file.
 This is because of the language codes (en-EN / no-NO) currently used for compatibility.
-With release V2.0.0.12 the control panel will support the official extensions of the Microsoft country code table (en-GB, nb-NO) to avoid any problems with Mono/Linux.
+With release V2.0.0.12 the control panel will support the official extensions of the Microsoft country code table (en-GB, nb-NO) to avoid any problems with Mono/Linux (see "Naming conventions" below).

 <h2>New language files are no more compatible with V2.0.0.10, please update if you are using this release before!</h2>